casper-network/docs-archive/theory/abstract-consensus.rst

 We call this restricted model **Abstract Casper Consensus (ACC)**.

 We primarily see ACC as a definition of a problem to be solved.
-Solutions of this problem are going to be pairs :math:`<EST, FD>` -- where :math:`EST` is some estimator and :math:`FD` is some finality detector.
+Solutions of this problem are going to be pairs :math:`\langle EST, FD\rangle` -- where :math:`EST` is some estimator and :math:`FD` is some finality detector.
 The remainder of this document is mostly devoted to explaining in detail what **estimator** and **finality detector** really mean.

 In CasperLabs we work with a diversity of **ACC** solutions.
 For us, an **ACC** solution is what lives in the heart of a blockchain design.
 Different solutions